JalalUddin7/AIForGood/2020-02-26-Fundamentals/Fundamentals Material for Feb 26 session.md

 Machine Learning typically uses many algorithms from the classification, recommender systems, clustering, anomaly detection, regression, and text analytics families.
 Azure Machine learning is no exception.
 Each algorith addresses a different type of machine learning problem.
 These cheat sheets help you consider which approach might be appropriate for your analytics model.

 - [Machine learning algorithm cheat sheet for Azure Machine Learning Designer](https://docs.microsoft.com/en-us/azure/machine-learning/algorithm-cheat-sheet)
 - [28 cheat sheets for Machine Learning, Data Science, Probability, SQL & Big Data](https://www.analyticsvidhya.com/blog/2017/02/top-28-cheat-sheets-for-machine-learning-data-science-probability-sql-big-data/)

-Some general good advice:

-It's often not clear which machine learning algorithm would be more appropriate. - [this](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-select-algorithms) helps clarify some core questions to ask yourself and the types of success criteria.
+It's often not clear which machine learning algorithm would be more appropriate.
+[This](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-select-algorithms) may help clarify some core questions to ask yourself and types of success criteria.

 ## Tutorials and Labs